chiisquare/100-days-of-code/log.md

 **Today's Progress**: continued the Intro to Interviewing module using JavaScript on Grasshopper. cs50x's Puzzle Day 2022 has begun!

-**Thoughts:** not sure what I learned here, but I think I was learning how to build each of the specific functions necessary to solve the question after creating a mental model of the problem and its solution (i.e. abstraction). am struggling with retention and independent regurgitation! meanwhile
+**Thoughts:** not sure what I learned here, but I think I was learning how to build each of the specific functions necessary to solve the question after creating a mental model of the problem and its solution (i.e. abstraction). am struggling with retention and independent regurgitation!

 **Link to work:** https://twitter.com/chiisana2u/status/1510109048758284291

 ### Day 31: Apr.
 8th, 2022 Friday (late at night)

-**Today's Progress**: (prior to today) completed cs50x's Puzzle Day 2022 with flying colors. fell ill, then continued the Intro to Interviewing module using JavaScript on Grasshopper after recovering.
+**Today's Progress**: (prior to today) completed cs50x's Puzzle Day 2022 with flying colors. felt ill, then continued the Intro to Interviewing module using JavaScript on Grasshopper after recovering.

 **Thoughts:** am struggling with certain quiz questions and why certain answers aren't as valid as the best answer.
 I am happy that I included others in my journey though; it was fun, heartwarming, and inspiring to receive generous help from people more experienced than me. thanks, all!